Simplon Tunnel: Car-carrying shuttle trains

 There is a car-carrying shuttle between Brig and Iselle di Trasquera, which provides a 20-minute train journey as an alternative to driving over the Simplon Pass.
 The service began on 1 December 1959.
 As roads over the Simplon Pass steadily improved throughout the 1970s and 1980s the tunnel's shuttle schedule was cut back, then ended altogether on 3 January 1993.
-Almost twelve years later, on 12 December 2004, the car shuttle service began again and now runs about every 90 minutes.
+Almost twelve years later, on 12 December 2004, the car shuttle service was restarted and now runs approximately every 90 minutes.

 Piggyback transport

 In the early 1990s, a project to implement the rolling highway system of piggyback operations for transalpine freight on the Lötschberg–Simplon axis was implemented.
-Such operations were possible under the previous profile of the Simplon Tunnel, but capacity would have been heavily restricted because its height was too low to carry trucks at the permitted maximum corner height of 4 m.
+Such operations were possible under the previous profile of the Simplon Tunnel, but the capacity would have been heavily restricted because its height was too low to carry trucks at the permitted maximum corner height of 4 m.
 The clearance in the tunnel was therefore increased by lowering the rail trackbed.
 This work began in 1995 and lasted eight years.
 At the same time, the tunnel vault was rehabilitated, while the drainage tunnel was rebuilt.
 A total of 200,000 m³ of rock was removed with pneumatic breakers.

 In addition, a new railway electrification system was installed using overhead electric rail instead of the tensioned cable normally used for overhead electrification so that the required 4.90 m height clearance could be achieved.
 In the late 1980s, a 1 km long overhead electric rail had been tested at 160 km/h.
 Before this experiment, trains running under overhead electric rails in Switzerland had been limited to 110 km/h and internationally to 80 km/h.

 Restricted rail operations were maintained during the entire construction period.